 5. Vinegar for Head Lice Treatment

 Vinegar is also an effective treatment for head lice but it doesn’t kill adult head lice.
 However, the acidic properties of vinegar are enough to kill the nymphs, the young lice that did not mature yet to lay eggs.
 Vinegar is also quite effective against the nits.
-The germ killing properties of the acid of vinegar dissolves the exoskeleton or the protective shell of nits.
+The germ killing properties of the acid of vinegar dissolve the exoskeleton or the protective shell of nits.
 This makes them incapable of sticking to the hair.
 Once the nits lose their hold, you can easily comb them away with a nit comb.
 These are some of the ways by which you can get rid of head lice using vinegar.

 - Apply pure vinegar to the hair, close to the scalp.